PixarAnimationStudios/xolo/_originalWork_for_reference/README.md

-# d3 - Command line package and patch management for Jamf Pro
+# Xolo - Command line package and patch management for Jamf Pro

 d3 (a.k.a. depot3) is a package deployment and patch management system for OS X that enhances [Jamf Pro](https://www.jamf.com/products/jamf-pro/), an enterprise-level management system for Apple devices.
 It was created by [Pixar Animation Studios](http://www.pixar.com/).